takuhii/PhantomJS-25_Beta/README.md

 npm install PhantomJS25-Beta
 ```

-The package has been set up to fetch and run Phantom for MacOS (darwin).
+The package has been set up to fetch and run Phantom for MacOS (darwin), Ubuntu Linux (Xenial) & Windows.

 Running
 -------